 How will logistics in London change in future?

-Despite lockdown easing, internet retail continues to increase as people are still shopping online.
-However, the recent ULEZ expansion and subsequent mayoral announcement that it is to encompass the whole of Greater London by the end of 2023, alongside other policy shifts away from road traffic and fuel price increases signal a change.
+Despite lockdown easing, internet retail continues to increase people are still shopping online.
+However, the recent expansion and subsequent mayoral announcement that encompass the whole of Greater London by the end of 2023, alongside other policy shifts away from road traffic and fuel price increases signal a change.
 All of this will contribute to make road freight less cost-effective.
 As a result, there will be many businesses looking at alternatives, and it is hoped that the government will invest in the river as a reliable and sustainable alternative as part of their Net Zero Strategy.
+Are there alternative fuels for boats?